 If you really want this property, you will probably need and want to go in with a higher offer.
 You may need to keep increasing your offer until such time as you meet the sellers lowest asking price point.

-However, if you are not fussed either way whether you get this property, you may wish to increase your offer.
-Or better still say to the estate agent (or to the vendor if you’re dealing direct to vendor), that your offer is left on the table.
+However, if you are not fussed either way if you buy the property, you may choose not to increase your offer.
+Or better still tell the agent or vendor your offer is left on the table.

-You may find than in a few weeks or months if the house doesn’t sell, they may come back to you and accept your low offer.
+You may find than in a few weeks or months if the house doesn’t sell, they may come back and accept your low offer.

 When should you offer asking price on a house?